 A first-party fidelity bond is purchased by an employer to cover crimes committed by its own employees.
-Those corporate crimes are intentionally wrongful acts such as fraud, theft or forgery.
+Those corporate crimes are intentionally wrongful acts such as fraud, theft, or forgery.

 A third-party fidelity bond covers the same crimes, but the perpetrator is a contractor or a contractor’s employee, and the bond is purchased by the contractor at the behest of the company that uses its contracting services.
-For example, a bank may require its contractors — such as project managers, analysts or consultants — to purchase third-party fidelity bond coverage to protect the bank from theft by the contractor’s employees.
+For example, a bank may require its contractors — such as project managers, analysts, or consultants — to purchase third-party fidelity bond coverage to protect the bank from theft by the contractor’s employees.

 Our horror stories illustrate some of the common causes of potential loss:

 - Embezzlement is defined as the theft of personal property by someone who has been entrusted with that property.
-Usually it involves stealing cash or merchandise.
+Usually, it involves stealing cash or merchandise.
 Embezzlement can be devastating both emotionally and financially.
-An employer’s best deterrent to embezzlement is a company culture that is supportive and open but bolstered by meticulous record keeping and well-placed security cameras.
+An employer’s best deterrent to embezzlement is a company culture that is supportive and open but bolstered by meticulous record-keeping and well-placed security cameras.
 To misquote former President Reagan, “Trust, but verify and don’t tempt.”

 - Rather than stealing from the company, the disgruntled employee seeks revenge against the company.
 The form that revenge takes is limited only by the employee’s imagination to exploit the company’s vulnerabilities.
-Saboteurs have wiped computer databases, tampered with products, refused to perform duties and even have caused physical harm to their employers or coworkers.
+Saboteurs have wiped computer databases, tampered with products, refused to perform duties, and even have caused physical harm to their employers or coworkers.
 They have disrupted company operations or tried to damage their employer’s reputation.
-Because most saboteurs feel wronged in some way by their employer, an employer’s best defense is a company culture that is open, positive and supportive.
+Because most saboteurs feel wronged in some way by their employer, an employer’s best defense is a company culture that is open, positive, and supportive.

 Deter, but insure

 Don’t think, it can’t happen to me.
-No matter how thoroughly a business’s vulnerabilities are analyzed and no matter how robust the internal controls are that serve as the company’s first line of defense, crime remains an ever-present risk.
+No matter how thoroughly a business’s vulnerabilities are analyzed and no matter how robust the internal controls are that serves as the company’s first line of defense, crime remains an ever-present risk.

-Business owners should examine their exposure and purchase fidelity insurance to cover the risk of employee of contractor theft or misconduct.
+Business owners should examine their exposure and purchase fidelity insurance to cover the risk of an employee of contractor theft or misconduct.
 Both tailored and blanket coverages are available in the fidelity line of products.